wcheek/CDK_Lambda_API/README.md

+# Deploy a machine learning prediction platform using the python flavored AWS CDK and API Gateway Proxy Integration With Lambda

+This project quickly deploys an API Gateway fronted Lambda function which can be queried by any web client to provide machine learning predictions.

-# Welcome to your CDK Python project!
+## Welcome to your CDK Python project!

 This is a blank project for Python development with CDK.